 Christopher Scott Yenzer, Director, has served on the board since January 2019.
-Mr. Yenzer has served as corporate development officer of Blackeagle Energy Services from May 2018 until May 2019, is a 30-year engineering industry veteran with demonstrated strengths in the area of global relationships and operations growth plans.
+Mr. Yenzer is a 35-year Energy and Environmental engineering and construction management industry veteran with demonstrated strengths in the area of global relationships and operations growth plans.
 Mr. Yenzer's extensive engineering and management background includes domestic and global, commercial oil and gas transaction management for some of the world's largest engineering firms.
-He provides the SEER management team with a complementary perspective that is grounded in practical, hands-on experience in growing diverse businesses in both up and down cycles.
-Prior to his current role, Mr. Yenzer was COO and co-owner of Caribou Energy Corporation, which was sold in 2017.
-Prior to Caribou Energy, Mr. Yenzer served as vice president of Jacobs/CH2M, responsible for developing Enterprise Account Management on the executive committee for all business groups: Oil & Gas and Chemicals, Environmental & Nuclear, Water, and Infrastructure and Power.
-Mr. Yenzer built the successful Oil & Gas and Chemicals Global Strategic Account Team which included BP, ExxonMobil, Shell, Conoco, Hess TransCanada and Noble and led development of uniform account plans and growth strategies.
+He provides the SEER management team with a complementary perspective that is grounded in practical, hands-on experience in growing diverse businesses.
+Mr. Yenzer is currently serving as COO at Well Done Foundation and Advisor to Engineering and Environmental and Board Member at a SaaS company Tacit.
+Prior to this and his consulting services, Mr. Yenzer was COO and co-owner of Caribou Energy Corporation, which was sold in 2017.
+Mr. Yenzer served as vice president of Jacobs/CH2M, responsible for developing Enterprise Account Management on the executive committee for all business groups: Oil & Gas and Chemicals Global Strategic Account Team which included BP, ExxonMobil, Shell, Conoco, Hess, TransCanada and Noble (Chevron).
 During his tenure with Jacobs, Mr. Yenzer has held various positions from Project Engineer to Program Manager to VP of Business Development and his CV hosts a list of impressive 'wins' resulting from his ability to grow relationships and revenues across all markets, while increasing value to clients.